 - 1 cup cheddar cheese, grated

-- 1 tbsp fresh basil, chiffonade cut or 1 tsp dried
+- 1 tablespoon fresh basil, chiffonade cut or 1 teaspoon dried

-- 1 tbsp fresh oregano, chopped or 1 tsp dried
+- 1 tablespoon fresh oregano, chopped or 1 teaspoon dried

 - Grate zucchini.
 Using a food processor makes this a quick job.
 To prevent the quiche from being watery, zucchini must be well drained.
 Put the grated zucchini in a colander over a bowl.
 Sprinkle with salt and toss.
 Place another smaller bowl on top of the grated zucchini in the colander and weigh it down with something heavy, like a large can.
 Let sit until it starts to release water, then press down occasionally for 20 minutes or so.
 Squeeze out remaining water with a towel or your hands until you have 2 cups of drained zucchini.